 - Veggie juice

-Halloween: The Acid Season Begins
+Halloween: The Acidic Season Begins

 After November 1, the rules change as the cold and dryness of winter arrive.
 November through March is the time to build the body’s stores of proteins and fat.
-These foods can help insulate the body from cold by lubricating the mucus membranes to protect against colds, constipation, dry skin and achy joints, as well as other benefits.
+These foods can help insulate the body from cold by lubricating the mucous membranes to protect against colds, constipation, dry skin and achy joints, as well as other benefits.

 This is a gentle process.
-Slowly shift your diet back in alignment with Nature’s Nutritional Plan.
+Slowly shift your diet back in alignment with nature’s nutritional plan.
 Be gentle with yourself and listen to your body’s comfort signals – don’t strain.
 I see the best success with folks who let their new desire for seasonal foods dictate the foods they eat.